ZaneHuttinga/nosql-challenge/README.md

 4. How many establishments in each Local Authority area have a hygiene score of 0?

 Question 3 involves use of the $regex command, and Question 4 involves setting up an aggregate pipeline.

+## Resources

+This folder contains the file 'establishments.json', from which we import the collection 'establishments' (using the Command Prompt, the code for which can be found in a markup cell at the top of 'NoSQL_setup.ipynb'.)